 But guess what?

 I don’t mind because the trades are so good!
 Bill: Nate, that sounds like a great deal.
 And extremely fair to your people.
 When you launched the Profit Surge Trader chat room, I remember that you made it incredibly affordable to join.
 At the time, it was already a huge no-brainer...
-Now you’re DOUBLING the amount of trade recommendations members receive...
+Now you’re DOUBLING the amount of trade recommendations and research your members receive...
 And improving the service by adding in the power of AI.
 What about those watching today who aren’t a member of your chatroom yet...
 How can they take advantage of the power of AI?
 Nate: Well today is the best opportunity to become a member of my private trading community...
 Because if you liked what you learned during this interview and you want to work alongside a professional trader who has done it all...
 Then I want to help you take advantage of the Earnings Profit Surge with my new AI-powered scanner.
 We designed Profit Surge Trader, to help you try to make big money every week.

 Bill: All from the Earnings Profit Surge Nate: Exactly.
 Bill: Nate, it sure seems like you really checked all the boxes when putting this service together.
 You’re giving folks at home everything they need to be successful at profiting from the profit surge...